joshraphael/retroachievements/Guides/SOS/guide.md

 _Escape the ship before the end of the 4th minute!_
 </pre></big>

+This achievement is essentially a speedrun where you want to rush straight to the exit without saving any other survivors.
+While this can be done with any protagonist, it's slightly easier with Luke since his starting location is closest to the exit, so you can just wait where he starts until the ship capsizes, then rush to the boiler room.

+Also, note that upon entering the boiler room the game's internal clock will pause, so the only way the achievement can invalidate from this point on is if you get knocked out via a fall or by being hit by fire.
+As such, it's best to take your time and prioritize safety when climbing through the boiler room to the exit.

 ## Events and Other Achievements

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40722.png">